Us music producers tend to argue about a lot of things.

 Here’s a quick video showing how I do it in FL Studio:

 I’m not a huge fan of people using construction kits and the likes to build songs.
 A part of me sees it as cheating, but there’s absolutely nothing wrong with using a bass shot from a vengeance pack, or a nice synth progression sample that you found in a random pack.
 If it sounds good, it sounds good.

 Sampling is generally a lot quicker than designing sounds from scratch (for workflow purposes), so if you’re looking for a quick way to spice up your tracks – use more samples.
 Only if they fit, though!

 The best way to learn more about your DAW, whether it be keyboard shortcuts, certain functions, or hidden features that you’ll never find out about otherwise – is to read the manual!

 Yes, I get it.
-Reading manuals can be boring, but they’re helpful and you should.
+Reading manuals can be boring, but they’re helpful for workflow, so you should.

 So, have you read your manual yet?
 If not, get to it!

 Automation can be pesky and frustrating.
 If you’ve got a MIDI keyboard or controller that has knobs/faders, then you should consider recording automation in.
 Not only is it more natural, but it’s generally a lot faster.